 - Boom controllers – Devices that regulate pressure and flow across sprayer booms to ensure uniform application.

 - BVLOS (Beyond Visual Line of Sight) – Operations where the drone flies outside the pilot’s unaided visual range, often requiring extra safety systems and approvals.
+The FAA released proposed BVLOS regulations in early 2026, which would create a formal pathway for routine BVLOS operations without individual waivers.

 - CCMS nozzle – Vendor nozzle design engineered for fine, uniform atomization with adjustable droplet sizes to improve canopy penetration.